 The theme for the past two weeks of this trip has definitely been “rain gear.”

-In no time, I was in the car and headed to the hotel, excited to check another South Pacific destination off my Bucket List.
-Rain be damned.
+I’m excited to check another South Pacific destination off my Bucket List.

 Where in the world are the Cook Islands?

-Now, I’m sure many of you are wondering, “Where in the heck are the Cook Islands?”
+Now, I’m sure many of you are wondering, “Where in the heck are the Cook Islands?

 The 15 islands that make up the Cook Islands are situated northeast of New Zealand, between French Polynesia and American Samoa.
-The islands are self-governing but enjoy a free association with New Zealand for things like defense and foreign affairs.
+The islands are self-governing but enjoy a free association with New Zealand for handy things like defense and foreign affairs.

 Where to Stay on Rarotonga

-My hotel choice for my 4-night stay on the Cook’s main island of Rarotonga was Vara’s Beach House.
-Known primarily as a popular backpacker guest house, Vara’s also featured beachfront studios with a private bath that appealed to non-backpacker types (that’s me!) as well.
+Known primarily as a popular backpacker guest house, Vara’s also features beachfront studios with private baths that appeal to non-backpacker types (that’s me!) as well.

-I’d read good things about Vara’s online and at $60/night the price was certainly right so I figured I’d give it a try.
-How bad could it be?
+I’ve read good things about Vara’s online and at $90/night the price is certainly right so I figure I’ll give it a try.

 Another climate-control crisis narrowly averted.